How to Become an Aircraft Dispatcher

 - Monitoring flight progress and alerting the captain of changes in weather, airport delays, runway closures, etc.

-- Cancelling or delaying flights when necessary
+- Canceling or delaying flights when necessary

 - Determining the best course of action during an emergency situation